facebook/sapling/_src/commands/pull.md

 **pull commits from the specified source**

 Pull commits from a remote repository to a local one.
-This command modifies the commit graph, but doesn't mutate local commits or the working copy.
+This command modifies the commit graph, but doesn&#x27;t mutate local commits or the working copy.

 Use `-B/--bookmark` to specify a remote bookmark to pull.
 For Git repos, remote bookmarks correspond to branches.
 If no bookmark is